-The following PI & Clinical Negligence guidance note Produced in partnership with Lucy McCormick of Henderson Chambers provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Lucy McCormick of Henderson Chambers provides comprehensive and up to date legal information covering:

 This Practice Note considers the following issues in relation to the development and use of autonomous and connected vehicles (also referred to as driverless cars or automated vehicles):